cara380nm/candlekeep/dusty.md

  * WIS: 10 (+0)
  * CHA: 11 (+0)

+## Skills etc

  * Skills Arcana +4, History +4
  * Senses passive Perception 10
  * Languages Common
  * Challenge 1/4 (50 XP)
  * Proficiency Bonus +2

-## Spellcasting:
+## Spellcasting

-#The apprentice is a 1st-level spellcaster.
+The apprentice is a 1st-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 12, +4 to hit with spell attacks).
 It has the following wizard spells prepared:

 ### Cantrips (at will)
  * mage hand